austinhuang0131/austinhuang0131.github.io/index.md

 If you need a job description, that'll be "high school student/freelance developer".

 ## My own projects
 * [DiscordTel](https://discordtel.austinhuang.me) is a Discord bot that simulates the process of phone dialing on Discord servers.
+Hosted by [SunburntRock89](https://github.com/SunburntRock89).
 * [Metagon](https://metagon.austinhuang.me) is a multi-platform bot that has a lot of useful tools.
-Currently my main focus.
+Hosted on Heroku.
 * [Discoin](http://discoin.gitbooks.io/docs) is a currency exchange serving 7 Discord bots.
+Co-owned with [MacDue](https://github.com/MacDue).
 * I also maintain a [personal adblock list](/0131-block-list).
 * I also [write private bots](/services) for individuals.
   * I am a part of [ProCord](https://discord.gg/auHudND), a group dedicated in creating free Discord resources that I work for.
   * I am a listed Telegram bot developer in [DevList](http://t.me/devlist).
+* I have a [Minecraft server](./minecraft) co-owned with [Michael O](https://michaelo.online).

 ## Projects I am involved in
 You can see my [GitHub profile](http://github.com/austinhuang0131).
 I am currently involved in these projects: